Jonashellevang/IE_MBD_2020/README.md

 # [Big Data & Health]()
 ### 23andMe: Genetic Testing for Consumers Report
 For my "Big Data & Health" class we had to write a report based on our personal opinions about the case between the FDA in the USA and 23andMe.
+The report can be accessed [here](https://github.com/Jonashellevang/IE_MBD_2020/blob/master/Big%20Data%20%26%20Health/23andMe%20Report.pdf).

 ### Healthcare Presentation
 For my "Introduction to Big Data and Analytics" course we had to chose a topic of interest to present to the rest of our classmates.
 I chose to look further into the healthcare industry, and how this industry can be transformed the coming years.
+The presentation can be accessed [here](Healtcare Presentation - Intro to Big Data.pdf).

 ### Lung Cancer (sckit-learn) Forum Post
 In "Computer Vision" class we had to demonstrate the use of some image preprocessing techniques using sckit-learn.
 I wanted to see if there was any preprocessing techniques that would highlight the presence of cancer in a person's x-rays, and from experimenting with a few techniques, where I used thresholding.
+The forum post can be accessed [here](https://github.com/Jonashellevang/IE_MBD_2020/tree/master/Big%20Data%20%26%20Health#lung-cancer-sckit-learn).

 ### SmellAway - Personal Health Manager Presentation
 As our last group project for "Big Data & Health" class we had to building an innovative data based product or service to improve the way people manage their health, with the goal of improving their health outcomes and customer health experience.
 Our answer to this was SmellAway!
+The presentation can be accessed [here](https://github.com/Jonashellevang/IE_MBD_2020/blob/master/Big%20Data%20%26%20Health/SmellAway%20Presentation.pdf).

 ### The Blood Test Makeover Presentation
 The task in "Big Data & Health" class was to improve the way a typical blood test report conveys information using our dataviz skills and our intuitions about what could improve the patient experience.
 We created a prototype and presentation for this assignment.
+The presentation can be accessed [here](https://github.com/Jonashellevang/IE_MBD_2020/blob/master/Big%20Data%20%26%20Health/The%20Blood%20Test%20Makeover%20Presentation.pdf).

 ### Your.md (Now Healthily) App Presentation
 Your.md, now changed name to Healthily, is a free app where anyone, anywhere can find safe and personalised information, guidance and support for their health.
 This was a very quick presentation.
+The presentation can be accessed [here](https://github.com/Jonashellevang/IE_MBD_2020/blob/master/Big%20Data%20%26%20Health/your.md%20Presentation.pdf).

 # [CNN (Tensorflow,Keras)](https://github.com/Jonashellevang/IE_MBD_2020/tree/master/CNN%20(Tensorflow%2CKeras))
 ### Convolutional Neural Nets